ntieu4328/Cybersecurity-Learning-Journal/Processes.md

 * Look up vulnerabilities of what is powering website icluding version of it
 * can also see if open ports give you anything in search bar
   * ex: (IP):(port)

+Enumeration in Linux terminal: env - hostname uname -a lsb_release -a -